 This is because the gauge of the speaker wires helps to determine if you can achieve maximum performance out of your speakers given a certain distance or length of speaker wire.

 As such, when you are thinking of the length of wire to use with your outdoor speaker for peak performance, a major consideration is the impedance of your speaker and the gauge of the wire to purchase.
-This simply refers to the thickness of your speaker wire in relation to the load the speaker places on the amp.
+This simply refers to the thickness of your speaker wire about the load the speaker places on the amp.

 In more detail, your sound travels within the wire as a form of electrical charge.
 Therefore, the thicker the wire, the better the quality of sound it produces.
 The standard wire gauge you can get is; 10, 12, 14, 16, and 18 AWG.